-Fungi - Classification (Alexopoules and Mims 1979).
-A systematic study of the range of structure, reproduction, life cycles, Economic importance of fungi.
+Outline of classification of fungi by Alexopoulos and Mims, 1979.
+A systematic study of the range of structure, reproduction, life cycles and economic importance of fungi.

-Unit- IV (14 hrs)
+Unit- IV (17 hrs)

 A study of the occurrence, structure, reproduction and life cycle of the following genera - Albugo, Saccharomyces, Peziza, Puccinia and Cercospora.